-Ekdanta, the Elephant-headed God, Ganesha, Ganpati Bappa is known by many names.
-With Ganesh Chaturthi around the corner, all of us are very excited.
+Ekdanta, the Elephant-headed God, Ganesha, Ganapati Bappa is known by many names.
+With Ganesha Chaturthi around the corner, all of us are very excited.

-But how much do your kids actually know about Ganpati Bappa?
+But how much do your kids actually know about Ganapati Bappa?
 Here are 7 things every kid must know!

 1. Ganpati Bappa is one of the most popular Hindu Gods

 Yes, this is true.
-There would be very few people who do not know Ganpati.
+There would be very few people who do not know Lord Ganesha.
 Most people worship Him.
-In fact, we worship Ganpati Bappa before starting any auspicious event.
+In fact, we worship Ganapati Bappa before starting any auspicious event.
 You’ll find a photo or a statue of Ganpati in every home.
 In Hindu weddings, a small silver idol of Ganesha is a very common gift.
 This is because He is believed to be “Sukhakarta Dukhaharta” – giver of good fortune and remover of obstacles.

 3. His mount is a mouse